zachgates/ICODE/README.md

-# iimg v1.1.4
+# ICODE v2.1.0
-Text to Image Encryption
+Text to Image

-* capacity of up to 29,601 alphanumeric characters